pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Event listeners

-Receive all messages, signals, and events via listeners.
-Attach to subscription, subscriptionSet, and (for connection status) the PubNub client.
+Receive messages and events via a listener.
+Attach to subscription, subscriptionSet, and for connection status, the PubNub client.

 ### Add listeners

-Implement multiple listeners with addListener(), or event-specific listeners (e.g., message, file).
+Implement multiple listeners with addListener(), or event-specific listeners.

 #### Method(s)